-Ryan and Dr R delve into the range of work required from slaves.
+Ryan and Dr R explore the range of work required from slaves.
 This extends from the relatively protected life of house slaves (though there were dangers for the enslaved in being in such close proximity to their owners), to working in exhausting and dangerous mines.
 The mines were viewed as a death sentence.
 The working conditions were terrible, the shifts were long, and people were not expected to survive.

 Who Became Gladiators?